 - Procedures to transfer IBM Cognos content from one environment to another

 - How have the frameworks been modeled, how many frameworks exist next to each other, has the correct security been applied within the framework model ?

 - How have the cube transformer models been modeled, has the correct security been applied within the transformer model ?

 - Is scheduling and bursting used where it is useful ?

-element61 also has experience with environments where IBM Cognos BI, IBM Cognos Planning, IBM TM1 or IBM Cognos Controller are combined within the same environment, maximizing the possible synergies between the BI suite and the financial modules of the IBM CPM Cognos suite.
+element61 also has a lot of experience and references with environments where IBM Cognos Analytics (BI), IBM Cognos Planning, IBM Planning Analytics (TM1), FAP Reporting or IBM Cognos Controller are combined within the same environment, maximizing the possible synergies between the BI suite and the financial modules of the IBM CPM Cognos suite.